Sjord/Sjord.github.io/_posts/2016-07-15-block-iframe-loading.md

 date: 2016-07-15
 ---

 A typical clickjacking attack loads a site in a transparent iframe and asks the user to click an underlying element.
 The user thinks it is interacting with the attacker's page, while the input actually goes to the transparent iframe.
-To avoid this, the `X-Frame-Options` and `frame-ancestors` option in the content security policy are available to instruct browsers to not load the site in an iframe.
+To avoid this, the `X-Frame-Options` header and `frame-ancestors` option in the content security policy are available to instruct browsers to not load the site in an iframe.
 This post explains more about these headers.

 ## Clickjacking with iframes